toriseymour83-cell/MythosDB/docs/csv_quality_checks.md

 event_id
 ```

-Avoid changing these to slightly different versions, such as:
+Avoid inconsistent alternatives such as:

 ```text
 characterID